Querying the Service

 Auto Completion

-The term auto-completion refers to the feature where the user types in a few characters, and the system suggests a list of terms that match the input.
+Auto-completion refers to the feature where the user types a few characters, and the system suggests a list of terms that match the input.
 Specifically:

 The search string needs to be at least 3 characters in length.
 This is to prevent returning a massive list of terms.

 The search is case-insensitive.
-All the quotation marks will be stripped off as well.
+Furthermore, all the quotation marks will be stripped off.

 White spaces are considered separators.
 The search string will be split into words, and each word will be searched on separately.
 However any other characters will be matched as-is, including but not limited to hyphens, underscores, dots, etc.